Goguryeo–Tang War: Conflict in 645

 On 18 July, the Tang army arrived at Ansi Fortress.
 A Goguryeo army, including Mohe troops, were sent to relieve the city.
 The reinforcing Goguryeo army totaled 150,000 troops.
 However, Emperor Taizong sent general Li Shiji with 15,000 troops to lure the Goguryeo forces.
-Meanwhile, another Tang force would secretly flank the enemy troops from behind.
+Meanwhile, another Tang force secretly flanked the Goguryeo troops from behind.
 On 20 July, the two sides met at the Battle of Jupilsan and the Tang army came out victorious.
 Most of the Goguryeo troops dispersed after their defeat.
 The remaining Goguryeo troops fled to a nearby hill, but they surrendered the next day after a Tang encirclement.

 The Tang forces took 36,800 troops captive.
 Of these prisoners, the Tang forces sent 3,500 officers and chieftains to China, executed 3,300 Mohe troops, and eventually released the rest of the ordinary Goguryeo soldiers.
-However, the Tang army could not breach into the city of Ansi, which was defended by the forces of Yang Manchun.
+However, the Tang army could not breach into the city of Ansi, which was defended by the forces of Yang Manch'un.
 Tang troops attacked the fortress as many as six or seven times per day, but the defenders repulsed them each time.
-As days and weeks passed, Emperor Taizong considered abandoning the siege of Ansi to advance deeper into Goguryeo, but Ansi was deemed to pose too great of a threat to abandon during the expedition.
-Eventually, Tang staked everything on the construction of a huge mound, but it was captured and successfully held by the defenders despite three days of frantic assaults by Tang troops.
-Furthermore, exacerbated by worsened conditions for the Tang army due to cold weather (winter was approaching) and diminishing provisions, Emperor Taizong was compelled to order a withdrawal from Goguryeo on October 13, but left behind an extravagant gift for the commander of Ansi Fortress.
+After weeks passed, Emperor Taizong considered abandoning the siege of Ansi to advance deeper into Goguryeo, but Ansi was deemed to pose too great of a threat to abandon during the expedition.
+Eventually, the Tang staked everything on the construction of a huge mound, but it was captured and successfully held by the defenders despite three days of frantic assaults by Tang troops.

+Facing worsened conditions for the Tang army due to cold weather (winter was approaching) and diminishing provisions, Emperor Taizong was compelled to order a withdrawal from Goguryeo on October 13.
+He left behind an extravagant gift for the commander of Ansi Fortress.
 Tang Taizong's retreat was difficult and many of his soldiers died.
 Taizong himself tended to the injuries of the Göktürk generals Qibi Heli and Ashina Simo, who were both wounded during the campaign against Goguryeo.